-Approximately 1/3 of the asphalt parking area is in need of patching and repair.
+Approximately 33% of the asphalt parking area is in need of patching and repair.
 Seal coating and restriping of the entire asphalt pavement area is recommended as a rehab item.
-Repairing and rebuilding accessibility ramp to ensure proper transitions and barrier free travel is recommended as a rehab item.
 Continued maintenance of paved areas is recommended.
 In addition, capital reserves should be considered for future expansion, maintenance, and/or replacement and repair of paved areas.
 Please refer to the attached Capital Needs Input, 20 Year Detail, 20 Year Schedule and Rehab Specifications for additional information on condition, rehab costs and capital reserves.

-ltem Recommended (for Study) Already Exists Appears Infeasible Comments/Notes 6: Mat 6: Materials Beneficial to the Environment 6.9b Reduced Heat-island Effect: Paving х х Any new areas could be high albedo
+Item Recommended (for Study) Already Exists Appears Infeasible Comments/Notes 6: Mat 6: Materials Beneficial to the Environment 6.9b Reduced Heat-island Effect: Paving х Х Any new areas could be high albedo